Fun, fitness, and philanthropy.

 In addition to providing quality competitive events, the Redbud Classic has donated over $900,000 to various community and beneficiary partners in the Oklahoma City community.
-Beneficiaries began with the Oklahoma Summer Arts Institute and have also included Junior Achievement, Lyric Theater, the Oklahoma Chapter of the American Diabetes Association, a Chance to Change, Infant Crisis Services, Children’s Medical Research, the Arts Council of Oklahoma City, Oklahoma Children’s Theatre, the Tripp Lewallen Memorial Foundation, Positive Tomorrows, Big Brothers Big Sisters, Oklahoma Baptist Homes for Children, Safe Kids and The Boys and Girls Clubs and Peppers Ranch Foster Care Community, Teach For America-OKC, the Oklahoma City Police Athletic League, The CARE Center, and Wings Special Needs Community.
+Beneficiaries began with the Oklahoma Summer Arts Institute and have also included Junior Achievement, Lyric Theater, the Oklahoma Chapter of the American Diabetes Association, a Chance to Change, Infant Crisis Services, Children’s Medical Research, the Arts Council of Oklahoma City, Oklahoma Children’s Theatre, the Tripp Lewallen Memorial Foundation, Positive Tomorrows, Big Brothers Big Sisters, Oklahoma Baptist Homes for Children, Safe Kids of Oklahoma, The Boys and Girls Clubs of Oklahoma County, Whiz Kids, Peppers Ranch Foster Care Community, Teach For America-OKC, the Oklahoma City Police Athletic League, The CARE Center, and Wings Special Needs Community.
 The 2024 Beneficiary is Focus on Home.

 The Redbud continues to hold its rank as the second-largest competitive event in Oklahoma City.
-After the success and restructuring of our 2000 event, the Redbud Foundation was able to begin an endowment to continue its future progress and improvements.
-As the Redbud Foundation embarks on its 34th year of fitness, fun, and philanthropy, future participants can expect the same excitement, enthusiasm and community involvement that helped start the event in the spring of 1983.
+After the success of the 2000 Redbud Classic, the Redbud Foundation began an endowment to sustain its future progress and improvement.
+As the Redbud Foundation embarks on the next year of fitness, fun, and philanthropy, prospective participants can expect the same excitement, enthusiasm, and community involvement that brought the Redbud to life in the spring of 1983.